IGDRion/ANNEXA/README.md

 - The **structure of the genes** (mono-isoform and/or mono-exonic): The script allows you to filter the annotation according to whether a new gene is mono-isoform or mono-exonic.
 For this, the `--filterStruct` option takes as argument `Y` or `N` for each structure (isoform then exon) if you want to filter or not the structure, and the `|` (or) or `&` (and) operator.

   Let's say you want to remove new genes that are mono-isoform AND mono-exon, use `--filterStruct "Y&Y"`.
 If you want to filter the genes that are mono-isoform OR mono-exonic, use `--filterStruct "Y|Y"`.
 If now you want to filter only mono-isoforms (mono-exonics), use `--filterStruct "Y&N"` (`--filterStruct "N&Y"` respectively).

 - The **quantification aspect of the genes** : The script also allows you to filter the annotation according to a quantitative criterion.
-In the same way as for structures, the --filterQuant option takes as argument a number or "NA" for the minimum number of reads to keep the gene, and the number of samples expressing that gene.
+In the same way as for structures, the `--filterQuant` option takes as argument a number or `NA` for the minimum number of reads to keep the gene, and the number of samples expressing that gene.

-Let's say you want to remove new genes validated by less than 50 reads AND present in less than 5 samples, use --filterQuant "50&7".
-If you want to filter out genes validated by less than 50 reads OR present in less than 5 samples, use --filterStruct "50|5".
-If you now only want to filter genes validated by less than 50 reads (or only in less than 5 samples), use --filterStruct "50&NA" (or "NA&5" respectively)
+  Let's say you want to remove new genes validated by less than 50 reads AND present in less than 5 samples, use `--filterQuant "50&7"`.
+If you want to filter out genes validated by less than 50 reads OR present in less than 5 samples, use `--filterQuant "50|5"`.
+If you now only want to filter genes validated by less than 50 reads (or only in less than 5 samples), use `--filterQuant "50&NA"` (or `--filterQuant "NA&5"` respectively)

 ### Use case